inspire-eu-validation/view-service/iso-19128/at51-getmap-request-parameter.md

 **Purpose**

-Test that the REQUEST paramater in GetMap operation is mandatory.
+Test that the REQUEST parameter in GetMap operation is mandatory.

 **Prerequisites**